 1. Find your favourite method

-There are thousands of resources available to help you learn a language, from textbooks and to language exchanges, to textbooks and our series of podcasts.
+There are thousands of resources available to help you learn a language, from the traditional textbooks and language exchanges, to apps and, of course, our series of podcasts.
 Sometimes, the sheer number of different resources that are out there can be quite overwhelming, as it’s impossible to try out everything before getting started.
 While many people prefer taking face-to-face classes, others work better at home using resources which guide their learning in a certain direction.
 This allows people to soak up information, without having to worry about what to learn next.
 Once you’ve decided which method works for you, the fun part can start: you’ll need plenty of colourful pens and notebooks to practice your writing skills and learn your vocabulary.

 2. Understand the language-learning lingo